 These include, cocaine and crack (a form of cocaine), ecstasy, heroin, LSD, methadone, methamphetamine (crystal meth), magic mushrooms containing ester of psilocin and any Class B drug which is injected, such as, for example, amphetamine.

-These include amphetamine (not methamphetamine which is class A), barbiturates, codeine and cannabis.
+These include amphetamine (not methamphetamine which is class A), barbiturates, codeine, ketamine and cannabis.

 Class A drugs are treated by the law as the most dangerous.
 Offences under the Misuse of Drugs Act can include: